tlhsieh/PPANdedalus/GFDL_PPAN_instructions.md

 Login into the analysis cluster and  ``source dedalus_paths.csh``.
 To build the packages, run the following script

 ```
-# HDF5 built from source
+# build HDF5 from source
 cd ${HDF5_DIR}
 tar -xvf hdf5-${HDF5_VERSION}.tar
 cd hdf5-${HDF5_VERSION}